nailujx86/nailujx86/README.md

   - A Music/Playlist Curation Webservice (https://github.com/Pine-Audio)

 🌱 I’m currently learning:
-  - Typo3
   - Vue.js
   - Node.js
   - Tensorflow and Scikit-Learn
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...-->

-💬 Ask me about: Assisting you building webservices.
+💬 Ask me about: Assisting you in building webservices.
 I'm always looking for new challenges. 😊

 📫 How to reach me:
     [mail@nailuj.net](mail@nailuj.net)  [XING](https://www.xing.com/profile/Julian_Blazek)  [LinkedIn](https://www.linkedin.com/in/julian-blazek/)